 - accept a signed contract unless you have verified the signing party is authorized to do so.

-As the owner of the digital content published by Creative Learning Center Studios, I am compensated to provide my opinion on products, services, websites and various other topics.
+Creative Learning Center Studios, I am compensated to provide my opinion on products, services, websites and various other topics.
 This content may contain affiliate links.
 Even though, as the writer/owner of this blog receiving compensation for posts or advertisements, I will always give my honest opinions, findings, beliefs or experiences on those topics or products.
 This content abides by word of mouth marketing standards.
 I believe in the honesty of relationship, opinion and identity.
 The views and opinions expressed on this blog are purely my own.
 Any product claim, statistic, quote, or other representation about a product or service should be verified with the manufacturer, provider, or party in question.
 As an Amazon Associate I earn from qualifying purchases.

 Comments